 Warner Bros. has a small field which was used as a city park where Ross joins a game of Rugby.
-There is also a small park with trees which was used to film Phoebe running through Central Park.
+This location is now where the Friends fountain sits (see below).

-New York City
+Where in New York City is that fountain???

 New York City is home to the apartment building from Friends.
 It is located at the corner of Bedford and Grove Streets in Greenwich Village.
 The exterior of this building was used for establishing shots in almost every episode, and will be instantly recognizable.
 While the actors never filmed scenes there, the building is a bucket list location for any Friends fan.